samirosman/squircleart.github.io/_posts/2017-03-10-the-essence-of-animation-nodes-transformation-matrix.md

 ### Explanation

 This example is what is known as parenting, which you have probably used before.
 All I do is multiply the initial position of the child or the cylinder (In blender the initial position is the position at which the parenting relation was applied) by the transformation matrix of the father or the cube.
-That way, the child will copy all the transformations that his father do.
+That way, the child will copy all the transformations that his father does.

 ## Example 2.3b